javier-lopez/javier.io/blog/en/_posts/2014-08-06-rsync-rename-move.md

 $ sudo apt-get updata &amp;&amp; sudo apt-get install rsync
 </pre>

-In my personal tests the modified rsync shows an amazing speed up for uploads who involve renamed/moved files.
-I hope this helps others as well.
+In my personal tests the modified rsync shows an amazing speed up for uploads who involve renamed/moved files, so I'm installing this in all my computers.

 **Note: For this to work, both, server and client must have installed the modified rsync version**

+Happy uploading &#128523;

 References: